cjlux/DRL-ENNSEIRB-MATMECA/README.md

-# DRL-ENNSEIRB-MATMECA
+# DRL@ENSEIRB-MATMECA

-Practical work to control a 2 DOF robot arm using DRL
+A practical work to control a 2 DOF robot arm using DRL